-All of this will only serve to constantly remind you of their impending departure
+All the events will only serve to constantly remind you of their impending departure.

 That’s how this parenting process goes.
 It’s the natural order of things.
-It’s your kid growing up and learning how to manage life on their own.
-But it is SO HARD when you desperately want to make the most of these moments you have left with them at home.
+It’s your kid growing up and learning to manage life independently.

-So, here’s the best advice I have for you during this last year with your teen at home…
+So, here are a few pieces of advice I have for parents of seniors during this last year with your teen at home:

 Support them in everything they do, and love them while they’re still in front of you.